Membership terms and conditions

 Benefits from Co-op Partners

-From time to time, we may make arrangements with Co-op partners for those Co-op partners to offer Members’ prices, offers, discounts or other benefits on the Co-op partners’ own products and services.
+From time to time, we may make arrangements with Co-op partners for those Co-op partners to offer Member Prices, offers, discounts or other benefits on the Co-op partner’s own products and services.

 Any such benefit will (unless stated otherwise) be funded by that Co-op partner.
-If their business fails we don’t have to compensate you for any benefit which may not have been fulfilled by the Co-op Partner.
-Purchases from Co-op partners don’t count towards a share of our profits or as Qualifying Purchases.
+If their business fails we don’t have to compensate you for any benefit which may not have been fulfilled by the Co-op partner.
+Purchases from Co-op partners don’t count as Qualifying Purchases.

-Please note that this section applies to your democratic points and does not apply to your Member and Community Member Reward or other member benefits
+Please note that this section applies to your democratic points and does not apply to your Personal and Community Member Reward or other member benefits

-As a Member you’re entitled to democratically participate in our Co-op under our Rules in addition to the Member Rewards and exclusive member benefits that you’re entitled to under these terms and conditions.
+As a Member you’re entitled to democratically participate in our Co-op under our Rules in addition to the exclusive member benefits that you’re entitled to under these terms and conditions.

 Democratic points don’t have any cash value and you can’t cash them in.